passlab/rtune/README.md

 Funding for this research and development was provided by the National Science Foundation under award No. 2001580 and 2015254.

-The work is published at in the follwing paper: ISPASS-2024
+The work is published in the follwing paper: ISPASS-2024

 Yonghong Yan, Kewei Yan, and Anjia Wang, RTune: Towards Automated and Coordinated Optimization of Computing and Computational Objectives of Parallel Iterative Applications, ISPASS-2024, 2024 IEEE International Symposium